Ajatt-Tools/rikaitan/docs/faq.md

 **Will you add support for online dictionaries?**

 Online dictionaries will not be implemented because it is not possible to support them in a robust way.
-In order to perform Japanese deinflection, Rikaitan must execute dozens of database queries for every single word.
+In order to perform deinflection,
+Rikaitan must execute dozens of database queries for every single word.
 Factoring in network latency and the fragility of web scraping, it would not be possible to maintain a good and consistent user experience.

 **Is it possible to use Rikaitan with files saved locally on my computer with Chrome?**